webexone/webexone.github.io/_pages/ReportingExperience.md

 2. Once Logged-in Goto --> "Quick Links" --> Click "Analyzer"
 ![analyzer](/assets/images/reporting/intro_CH.png)

+3. For Part-3 of the Lab Login as an Supervisor-agent or Agent :

+Note: If you are already logged-in as an Agent as part of other Labs, no action required.

+Login As Supervisor-Agent:
-- To Login as an agent to your agent you can use your Agent Credentials or Supervisor credentials with Role as : "Supervisor and Agent"
+to your agent you can use your Agent Credentials or Supervisor credentials with Role as : "Supervisor and Agent"

-Note: If you already logged-in as an agent no action required.

-- Login with Supervisor Credentials
+- Login with Supervisor Credentials   [admin.webex.com](https://admin.webex.com)
 - Goto "Quick Links" --> Click "Desktop"
-Or  use below link
-	Agent Login Credentials for the Agent Desktop: [desktop.wxcc-us1.cisco.com](https://desktop.wxcc-us1.cisco.com).

 - Select the Role as : "Supervisor and Agent"
 - Enter the Dialed number provided (If not pre-filled)
 - Team should be pre-populated
 - Submit

-- If login with Agent credentials
+Login as an Agent:
+- Use below link
+	Agent Login Credentials for the Agent Desktop: [desktop.wxcc-us1.cisco.com](https://desktop.wxcc-us1.cisco.com).

 	> We will use the new feature of Desktop telephony that uses the browser as a device to directly receive calls.